OnnoGabriel/microservice-demo-with-feathers/README.md

 ## Client

 The client is available under ``localhost:8080``.
-You can select the endpoint for the API calls, the the number of calls and the delay per call, e.g. for performance testing.
+You can select the endpoint for the API calls, the number of calls and the delay per call, e.g. for performance testing.
 The result of the calls is displayed together with the total run time of all calls.

 The API gateway requires authentication.
 Use the Login button to authenticate with a demo user.
 The three services do *not* require authentication, if called directly.